- Alias

 function with range()

 .
-Reversing a range can be useful when you need to iterate over a sequence in the opposite order, such as countdowns or reverse iterations.
+Reversing the order of a range can help you iterate over a sequence in the opposite order, like in countdowns.

 reversed_range = list(reversed(range(1, 11)))